20 credit hours or 5 course credits

 Early applications are encouraged and may receive early acceptance.
 To ensure full consideration, please submit your application by March 20 for fall semesters and October 20 for spring semesters.

-Applicants must have a minimum of a high school diploma, GED or demonstrate the ability to benefit.
+Applicants must have a minimum of a high school diploma, GED, or demonstrate the ability to benefit.
 The National Theater Institute welcomes applicants undertaking a gap-year (between secondary school and university), undergraduate students, post-graduates, and professionals looking for a broad-based theatrical training intensive.

-You may also submit by mail
+You may also submit by mailing a complete application to:

 All materials may be submitted as part of your online application using Submittable or mailed to NTI.